 Modern-day capitalism, alas, has strayed far from that noble creed.
-I trust that you in the coming generation will take on the challenge that I urged in my opening words, "To begin the world anew."
+I trust that you in the coming generation will take on the challenge that I urged in my opening words, "To rebuild the world anew."
 So, you young citizens, please never, never lose your idealism.
-And, to those of you at or approaching my age, don't you dare lose yours either.
+And, to those of you who are older, (even if you're my age), don't you dare lose yours either.
 And if perchance you have lost it, get inspired by our new generation and find it once again.
 Now.